PrincipledInterfaces/macos-focus-utility/PLUGIN_DEVELOPMENT.md

 - **Extend the UI** with configuration dialogs and status displays
 - **React to session events** (start, update, end)
 - **Send notifications** during focus sessions
+- **Interact with the AI Agent** system for intelligent suggestions

 ### Prerequisites